Luca Luciano

-Luca Luciano (born 12 August 1975 in Naples, Italy) is a solo artist and a thinker, renowned as a clarinet virtuoso and a composer and much appreciated for his interest in philosophy, who has lived in the UK (London) for the past couple of decades.
+Luca Luciano (born 12 August 1975) is a solo artist and a thinker, a clarinet virtuoso and a composer and with a strong interest in philosophy, who has lived in London for the past couple of decades.

+Early life and education

+Luciano was born in Naples, Italy.
+He began his career at the age of twelve performing at the Sala Curci of Naples.
+He received a master's degree from the Conservatory of Music of Salerno (Italy) in 1999 and he is awarded the Fellow Status of the Higher Education Academy of Great Britain in 2010.

+Life and work

 Luciano has defined himself as a solo artist, not solely an instrumentalist, but a complete musician in line with the tradition set by the great maestri of the past.
 He has held the position of clarinet professor at the Leeds College of Music in the UK, he is a specialist of both classical and improvised music and his research focuses on extended techniques, unconventional sound production, sound effects and new compositions for solo clarinet.
 Music to him is part of a broader philosophical path (in the sense of "philo-sophia") where creativity is an important element of his life with an ontological relevance to him.
 When it comes to his art, "Luciano seems intent on challenging preconceptions" and his interpretations are praised as "bold and unique".

-Introduced as "the new voice of the clarinet" on the front page of De Klarinet magazine, a keen promoter of new music, he has been described by "Musician Magazine" as "a noted Italian clarinettist and composer who now makes his home in London, having developed an enviable reputation as an instrumental virtuoso around the UK and overseas via recordings and concert hall appearances".
-Praised by the International Clarinet Association for "the full range of his abilities", Luciano received a master's degree from the Conservatory of Music of Salerno (Italy) in 1999, has been awarded the Fellow status at the Higher Education Academy in the UK in 2010 and is now "one of Europe's leading exponents of jazz clarinet" according to the BBC Radio.
+Introduced as "the new voice of the clarinet" by De Klarinet magazine, a keen promoter of new music, he has been described by Musician Magazine as "a noted Italian clarinettist and composer who now makes his home in London, having developed an enviable reputation as an instrumental virtuoso around the UK and overseas via recordings and concert hall appearances".
+Praised by the International Clarinet Association for "the full range of his abilities", Luciano was introduced by the BBc as "one of Europe's leading exponents of jazz clarinet".

-He began his career at the age of twelve performing at the Sala Curci of Naples and has since "established himself as the friendly face of contemporary clarinet" according to the Clarinet & Saxophone Magazine.
+He has "established himself as the friendly face of contemporary clarinet" according to the Clarinet & Saxophone Magazine.
 He has held several recitals, master-classes, lecture-recitals and workshops in the UK, Europe and South America including the South Bank Centre in London, the Barber Institute of Fine Arts (Birmingham University), the Edinburgh Festival in Scotland, SESI Serie International and Centro Cultural São Paulo (Brazil), European Clarinet Festival in Belgium, The American Cathedral in Paris.
 In recent years he has been focusing primarily on his own music with premieres regularly held at St Martin in the Fields in London for their "New Music Series", Cambridge University and overseas.
-His compositions have been cited on books about the clarinet repertoire with credits that include some of the most established academic institutions of the UK, Brazil and Belgium.
+His compositions have been cited on books about the clarinet repertoire.